NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 .. note::

     The data provided in the image above is only an example.
-Please adapt all values according to your computational resource. **Contact your system administrator** if you don't know how to set these values.
+Please adapt all values according to your `Server`. **Contact your system administrator** if you don't know how to set these values.

 .. note::

-    You can add the same computational resource multiple times, but with different ``Default Resources`` to simplify defining computational resources when setting up workflows.
+    You can add the same `Server` multiple times, but with different ``Default Resources`` to simplify defining computational resources when setting up workflows.

 **Set local paths**